mritogether/mritogether.github.io/index.md

 ---

 # MRI Together
-**MRI Together** is a workshop to be held online in December 2021 on Open Science and Reproducibility in MRI.
+What's all the buzz about **open science** and **reproducibility**?

+**MRI Together** is the first global event on Open Science and Reproducibility in MRI.
+It is endorsed by the ESMRMB, and it will be held online in **December 2021**.
+The meeting will consist of lectures, panel discussions, and hands-on workshops given by prominent speakers from industry and academia.
+Topics ranging from the statistical tools for reproducible research, to data sharing policies, and artificial intelligence will be covered.

+Whether you're a **developer**, a **medical doctor**, a **researcher in basic science**, or a **data scientist**, there's something for you here.

 ![World](/images/nasa_world.jpg)

 # Highlights

-## More than 75 confirmed speakers!
+## More than 80 confirmed speakers!

 <div id="scrollContainer" style="line-height: 25px; overflow: hidden">
 <ul id="speakerList">